Skip to content

 Key features of a HYSA:

-• FDIC insured up to $250,000 (or NCUA insured if it is a credit union).
+• FDIC insured up to $250,000 (or NCUA insured for credit unions).
 Your money is protected by the federal government.
-If the bank fails, you get every dollar back up to the limit.

 • No lock-up period.
 Unlike CDs, you can withdraw anytime.
-Transfers to your linked checking account typically take 1 to 2 business days (or instant at some banks).
+Transfers to your linked checking account typically take 1 to 2 business days.

 Best high-yield savings accounts in 2026